pineconedata/pineconedata.github.io/_posts/2024-08-12-basketball-select-ml-ols.md

  - **Linearity** - The relationship between the target variable and the features is linear.
  - **No Multicollinearity** - The features are not too highly correlated with each other.
  - **Weak Exogeneity** - The features are treated as fixed values, not random variables, and are free from measurement errors.
- - **Independence of errors** - Residuals are independent of and unrelated to one another.
+ - **Independence of Errors** - Residuals are independent of and unrelated to one another.
  - **Zero Mean of Residuals** - The mean of the residuals is zero or close to zero.
  - **Constant Variance (Homoskedasticity)** - Residuals have constant variance across all levels of the independent variables.